vrockai/pipeline-test/docs/content.md

 ---

-## Insights into gut microbiomes in stem cell transplantation by comprehensive shotgun long-read sequencing
+## Insights into gut microbiomes in stem cell transplantation by comprehensive shotgun long-read sequencing.
+ 22.02.2024, _P Spohr, S Scharf, A Rommerskirchen, B Henrich, P Jäger, GW Klau, R Haas, A Dilthey, K Pfeffer_

+_Humans, Gastrointestinal Microbiome, Microbiota, Hematopoietic Stem Cell Transplantation, Bacteria, Anti-Bacterial Agents, Fungi, DNA, Ribosomal, Metagenomics_
+The gut microbiome is a diverse ecosystem, dominated by bacteria; however, fungi, phages/viruses, archaea, and protozoa are also important members of the gut microbiota.
+Exploration of taxonomic compositions beyond bacteria as well as an understanding of the interaction between the bacteriome with the other members is limited using 16S rDNA sequencing.
+Here, we developed a pipeline enabling the simultaneous interrogation of the gut microbiome (bacteriome, mycobiome, archaeome, eukaryome, DNA virome) and of antibiotic resistance genes based on optimized long-read shotgun metagenomics protocols and custom bioinformatics.
+Using our pipeline we investigated the longitudinal composition of the gut microbiome in an exploratory clinical study in patients undergoing allogeneic hematopoietic stem cell transplantation (alloHSCT; n = 31).
+Pre-transplantation microbiomes exhibited a 3-cluster structure, characterized by Bacteroides spp. /Phocaeicola spp., mixed composition and Enterococcus abundances.
+We revealed substantial inter-individual and temporal variabilities of microbial domain compositions, human DNA, and antibiotic resistance genes during the course of alloHSCT.
+Interestingly, viruses and fungi accounted for substantial proportions of microbiome content in individual samples.
+In the course of HSCT, bacterial strains were stable or newly acquired.
+Our results demonstrate the disruptive potential of alloHSCTon the gut microbiome and pave the way for future comprehensive microbiome studies based on long-read metagenomics.

 [Source](https://www.nature.com/articles/s41598-024-53506-1)

+10.1038/s41598-024-53506-1

 ---

-## Donor-recipient intermicrobial interactions impact transfer of subspecies and fecal microbiota transplantation outcome
+## Donor-recipient intermicrobial interactions impact transfer of subspecies and fecal microbiota transplantation outcome.
+ 17.02.2024, _Q Chen, C Wu, J Xu, C Ye, X Chen, H Tian, N Zong, S Zhang, L Li, Y Gao, D Zhao, X Lv, Q Yang, L Wang, J Cui, Z Lin, J Lu, R Yang, F Yin, N Qin, N Li, Q Xu, H Qin_

+Studies on fecal microbiota transplantation (FMT) have reported inconsistent connections between clinical outcomes and donor strain engraftment.
+Analyses of subspecies-level crosstalk and its influences on lineage transfer in metagenomic FMT datasets have proved challenging, as single-nucleotide polymorphisms (SNPs) are generally not linked and are often absent.
+Here, we utilized species genome bin (SGB), which employs co-abundance binning, to investigate subspecies-level microbiome dynamics in patients with autism spectrum disorder (ASD) who had gastrointestinal comorbidities and underwent encapsulated FMT (Chinese Clinical Trial: 2100043906).
+We found that interactions between donor and recipient microbes, which were overwhelmingly phylogenetically divergent, were important for subspecies transfer and positive clinical outcomes.
+Additionally, a donor-recipient SGB match was indicative of a high likelihood of strain transfer.
+Importantly, these ecodynamics were shared across FMT datasets encompassing multiple diseases.
+Collectively, these findings provide detailed insight into specific microbial interactions and dynamics that determine FMT success.

 [Source](https://www.cell.com/cell-host-microbe/abstract/S1931-3128(24)00017-9)

+10.1016/j.chom.2024.01.013

 ---

 ## The gut ileal mucosal virome is disturbed in patients with Crohn's disease and exacerbates intestinal inflammation in mice.
- 23.02.2024, _Z Cao, D Fan, Y Sun, Z Huang, Y Li, R Su, F Zhang, Q Li, H Yang, F Zhang, Y Miao, P Lan, X Wu, T Zuo_
+ 24.02.2024, _Z Cao, D Fan, Y Sun, Z Huang, Y Li, R Su, F Zhang, Q Li, H Yang, F Zhang, Y Miao, P Lan, X Wu, T Zuo_

 Gut bacteriome dysbiosis is known to be implicated in the pathogenesis of inflammatory bowel disease (IBD).
 Crohn's disease (CD) is an IBD subtype with extensive mucosal inflammation, yet the mucosal virome, an empirical modulator of the bacteriome and mucosal immunity, remains largely unclear regarding its composition and role.
 Here, we exploited trans-cohort CD patients and healthy individuals to compositionally and functionally investigate the small bowel (terminal ileum) virome and bacteriome.
 The CD ileal virome was characterised by an under-representation of both lytic and temperate bacteriophages (especially those targeting bacterial pathogens), particularly in patients with flare-up.
 Meanwhile, the virome-bacteriome ecology in CD ileal mucosa was featured by a lack of Bifidobacterium- and Lachnospiraceae-led mutualistic interactions between bacteria and bacteriophages; surprisingly it was more pronounced in CD remission than flare-up, underlining the refractory and recurrent nature of mucosal inflammation in CD.
 Lastly, we substantiated that ileal virions from CD patients causally exacerbated intestinal inflammation in IBD mouse models, by reshaping a gut virome-bacteriome ecology preceding intestinal inflammation (microbial trigger) and augmenting microbial sensing/defence pathways in the intestine cells (host response).
 Altogether, our results highlight the significance of mucosal virome in CD pathogenesis and importance of mucosal virome restoration in CD therapeutics.